1938 Pittsburgh Pirates (NFL) season

 The 1938 Pittsburgh Pirates season was their sixth as a professional football club in the National Football League (NFL).
-The '38 Pirates welcomed back John McNally as head coach after finishing with a 4–10 record the previous year.
-McNally coached the team's second 2-win season in 3 years, as they placed last in the NFL Eastern Division.
+The '38 Pirates welcomed back Johnny Blood as head coach after finishing with a 4–10 record the previous year.
+Blood coached the team's second 2-win season in 3 years, as they placed last in the NFL Eastern Division.

 The '38 team welcomed one of the Steelers' best players during their tenure as "the Pirates" (1933-1940).
 Art Rooney signed college phenom Byron "Whizzer" White for one season and was given a huge contract.
 White led the league in rushing that year, and became the first player to do so whilst playing for a losing team.
 He left the team the next year to pursue his studies overseas, he did however return as a Lion in 1940.